Secure Access Service Edge (SASE) According to Gartner

 In addition to its Hype Cycle reports, Gartner has published a number of reports further defining the space and providing guidance to organizations looking to adopt SASE.
 The SASE Convergence Roadmap 2021 and Market Guide for Single-Vendor SASE 2022 outline the steps that organizations should take when adopting SASE, including short-term and long-term goals for making the transition as well as recommendations for selecting a SASE vendor.

-Finally, Gartner launched the first-ever single-vendor SASE Magic Quadrant, positioning Cato among the top vendors in the space.
+Finally, in 2023, Gartner launched the first-ever single-vendor SASE Magic Quadrant, positioning Cato among the top vendors in the space.

 Getting Started on Your SASE Adoption Journey